CommWebTeam/en_to_fr_mapper/README.md

 Each row of the English content is only searched for once, with the first instance of the content found being replaced, but duplicate English content rows in the list are searched for independently.

-To prevent false positives, some of these rules require the content being searched for to be a minimum string length (as the user inputs).
-For the rules that require a minimum string length, case is also ignored in the search.

 [English content rows indicating extra French tags, as described in part 1](#extra-tag-in-the-French-document), are treated independently of the rest of the content list.
 The appropriate tags containing the corresponding French contents are appended to the preceding row of the French content list.
 This is done before any of the regular content has been mapped.

 ### Extra translations and cleaning after doing the main mapping

+The following extra steps are taken after the mapping:
-English links to the OSFI website and English WET footnotes are converted into French.
-All apostrophes ' are replaced with ’.
+- English links to the OSFI website and English WET footnotes are converted into French.
+- All apostrophes ' are replaced with ’.

-French numberings (1er, 2e, 3e, etc.) have their suffixes automatically searched for and converted to superscripts if this is not already the case.
+- French numberings (1er, 2e, 3e, etc.) have their suffixes automatically searched for and converted to superscripts if this is not already the case.

-If the option to fix spacing around punctuation is selected, then the fix_punctuation function from the [general Dreamweaver formatting tool](https://commwebteam.github.io/gen_dw_format/dreamweaver_paste_formatter/) is called.
+- If the option to fix spacing around punctuation is selected, then the fix_punctuation function from the [general Dreamweaver formatting tool](https://commwebteam.github.io/gen_dw_format/dreamweaver_paste_formatter/) is called.

+### List numberings

+Rule 3 ignores list numberings in the English content list.
+List numberings consist of [numeric / roman / alpha] values and at least one period "." or closing bracket ")".
+Examples of valid roman list numberings are as follows:
+- III) List value
+- IV.V List value
+- I.I.I.
+List value

+However, the following does not count as a list numbering:
+- III List value

 ### Math